Soroosh129/NeuOS/README.md

     cd build
     cmake .. -DCUDA_USE_STATIC_CUDA_RUNTIME=OFF

-Make sure to install all the required dependencies from the original Caffe installation guide below before you compile Caffe or after when you get errors :).
+Make sure to install all the required dependencies from the original Caffe installation guide below before you compile Caffe or after you get errors :).
 To replicate the results in the paper, make sure CUDNN is installed and configured for Caffe (i.e., by uncommenting the ``USE_CUDNN :=1`` flag in ``Makefile.config``).

 ## Step 3
 Download your desired weights or train them in the form of a ``.caffemodel`` and put them in the ``models`` folder.
 You also need the lowrank version of your model.
 We have provided a few python scripts in ``models/lowrank`` that convert the DNNs used in the paper to their lowrank version.
 However, extending this technique to other DNNs is very easy by just using one of these scripts as a template.